The Blue Max: Stunt flying

 The director had placed a flock of sheep next to the bridge so that they would scatter as the aircraft approached to show that the stunt was real and not simulated with models.
 However, by later takes, the sheep had become accustomed to the aircraft, and had to be scared by the shepherd instead.
 In the printed take, the sheep continued to graze, creating a continuity error which can be seen in the finished film.

 The entire collection of aircraft, uniforms and supporting equipment was purchased from 20th Century Fox by ex-Royal Canadian Air Force pilot Lynn Garrison.
-He kept the collection together in Ireland under his company, Blue Max Aviation, Ltd. Over the following years they played a part in You Can't Win 'Em All, Darling Lili, Zeppelin, Von Richthofen and Brown, and various television commercials, including a classic Ridley Scott production promoting Opel's limited edition "Blue Max."
+He kept the collection together in Ireland under his company, Blue Max Aviation, Ltd. Over the following years they played a part in You Can't Win 'Em All (1970), Darling Lili (1970), Zeppelin (1971), Von Richthofen and Brown (1971), and various television commercials, including a classic Ridley Scott production promoting Opel Manta's limited edition "Blue Max."
 Both of the Pfalz replicas and one Fokker D.VII now belong to New Zealand film director Peter Jackson's 1914–18 Trust, with the Viv Bellamy-designed Pfalz now being on display at the Omaka Aviation Heritage Centre in New Zealand.
 All three aircraft are kept in fully airworthy condition.
 Another of the Fokker D.VII's is on display at the Southern Museum of Flight in Birmingham, Alabama.

 Locations

 The scenes where the Germans come into the French village were filmed on Calary Bog in County Wicklow, Ireland.
 For many weeks, the building of the village attracted the locals to watch it coming up.
 Then it was bombed and made to look destroyed.
 It was a local tourist attraction for a long time after the film had wrapped.

 The Berlin scenes were shot in Dublin.
 Christ Church Cathedral and Leinster House, the seat of the Oireachtas, the Irish national parliament, are easily recognisable in the background of many scenes and Trinity College served as the army headquarters where von Klugermann's office is located.

-Many of the flying scenes were shot at Weston Aerodrome (EIWT) near Lucan, Ireland, about 10 miles west of Dublin hence the name confusion with Weston-on-the-Green.
+Many of the flying scenes were shot at Weston Airport (EIWT) near Lucan, Ireland, about 10 miles west of Dublin hence the name confusion with Weston-on-the-Green, England.
 Today there is a restaurant named after the movie at the Aerodrome.
 The final scene where Stachel meets his fate was filmed at Baldonnel, the Irish Air Corps' main base.
 The hangars seen in the movie were built for the Royal Air Force in 1918.

 The Carrickabrack Viaduct in Fermoy, County Cork was used for the scenes where Stachel and Von Klugermann (James Mason) flew several times under the railway bridge.
-The view from the 19th century railway bridge which spans the River Blackwater is spectacular and it was one of the reasons the producers of The Blue Max chose it as one of the locations for the film.
+The view from the 19th-century railway bridge which spans the Blackwater is spectacular and it was one of the reasons the producers of The Blue Max chose it as one of the locations for the film.